apache/oozie/docs/src/site/markdown/DG_CommandLineTool.md

           -slaenable            enables sla alerts for the job and its children -slachange            Update sla param for jobs, supported param are should-start, should-end and max-duration -retries              Get information of the retry attempts for a given workflow action.
-          -apijarcheck <jar>    based on the supplied Fluent Job API jar, a workflow definition XML is generated and checked whether it's a valid Oozie workflow.
-Output is whether the generated workflow is a valid one -apijarsubmit <jar>   based on the supplied Fluent Job API jar, a workflow definition XML is generated and submitted.
+          -validatejar <jar>    based on the supplied Fluent Job API jar, a workflow definition XML is generated and checked whether it's a valid Oozie workflow.
+Output is whether the generated workflow is a valid one -submitjar <jar>      based on the supplied Fluent Job API jar, a workflow definition XML is generated and submitted.
 When the parameter =oozie.wf.application.path= isn't supplied on the command line, an HDFS location with the prefix defined in
                                 =oozie-site.xml#oozie.client.jobs.application.generated.path= is used.
 Output is the workflow ID
-          -apijarrun <jar>      based on the supplied Fluent Job API jar, a workflow definition XML is generated and run.
+          -runjar <jar>         based on the supplied Fluent Job API jar, a workflow definition XML is generated and run.
 When the parameter =oozie.wf.application.path= isn't supplied on the command line, an HDFS location with the prefix defined in
                                 =oozie-site.xml#oozie.client.jobs.application.generated.path= is used.
 Output is the workflow ID